 Adding to the extendProductQueryWith

-method is a powerful way to ensure additional product attributes are available to the rest of the model.
+method is a powerful way to ensure that additional product attributes are available to the rest of the model.
 It also minimizes the number of queries executed.

-In the above code theaddCustomSimpleField
+In the above code, theaddCustomSimpleField

 is used to retrieve the eco_friendly

 attribute.
-This illustrates how you can query for any custom attributes that are part of the Adobe Commerce schema.
+This attribute illustrates how you can query for any custom attributes that are part of the Adobe Commerce schema.

 The createdAt()

-method has actually been implemented as part of the Product Interface.
+method has been implemented as part of the Product Interface.
 Most of the commonly found schema attributes have been implemented, so only use the addCustomSimpleField

 for truly custom attributes.

-Add a logger to help debug the Java code:
+Add a logger so you can debug the Java™ code:

 import org.slf4j.Logger;